14 Introduction to workshop

 • Write notes directly in your doc/notes.qmd file and keep it open while you work in the doc/learning.qmd file.

-When you’re ready to continue, place the sticky/paper hat on your computer to indicate this to the instructor πŸ‘’ 🎩
+When you’re ready to continue, place the sticky/paper hat on your computer to indicate this to the teacher πŸ‘’ 🎩